Antenna Array

 [3]:

-# Depending on the input parameters the "drawRadiation" method can create different types of graphs.
-Here
+# Depending on the input parameters, the drawRadiation method can generate different types of plots.

-# we draw the directivity of the antenna at the horizontal plane of zero elevation.
+# Here, we plot the antenna’s directivity in the horizontal plane at zero elevation.

 radValues = antennaArray.drawRadiation(theta=90, radiationType="Directivity", normalize=False)